Storm-WG/storm-stored/README.md

-# storm-stored
+# Storm storage daemon

-Storage daemon for Storm and other LNP/BP nodes - a microservice frontend for different storage backends
+Storage daemon for Storm and other LNP/BP nodes.
+It is a microservice frontend for different storage backends